yq-gong/puppies-test/README.md

 # Getting Your Dog Images!
-This is a small page for showing puppies of random breed
+This is a small page for showing puppies of a preferred breed or just random breed

 # Instructions
 Please run yarn and then yarn start.
 Then please access http://localhost:3000/ .